rivy/example-bforrest.github.com/source/_posts/2012-02-27-Programming-and-Barriers-t0-Entry.markdown

 Aren&#8217;t these the same type of interaction?
 CTL+Space pops up a list of available commands, arrow up/down to select and hit enter to paste that text into the window.
 Granted Intellisense is more polished and will show all of the overloads, but I honestly have a difficult time understanding the difference.

-[Git Immersion](href="http://gitimmersion.com/") was very helpful for ramping up quickly with Git.
+[Git Immersion](http://gitimmersion.com) was very helpful for ramping up quickly with Git.
 Git is just a plate full of awesome.
 I can get tons done with four basic commands after I can Alt+Tab to  my bash shell:
 ```
 git checkout -b working_branch #separates my code from the herd.

 git status #to see all of the files that I've modified since my last checkin.

-Typing &#8220;git add .&#8221; readies them to be committed to the local repository.
+git add . #readies them to be committed to the local repository.

-&#8220;git commit -m &#8216;checkin comment&#8217;&#8221; stores them away.
+git commit -m &#8216;checkin comment&#8217; #stores them away.
 ```
 I don't have to right-click anything!
 Since I'm working locally, I'm not at the mercy of a flaky connection to a central server.
 When I want to diff files, that happens locally too.